-During the three months ended June 30, 2018, the Company paid 34,441 (June 30, 2017 - 1) for interest and 10 for income taxes (June 30, 2017 - 10).
+During the nine months ended December 31, 2018, the Company paid \$1,337,731 (2018 - \$nil) for interest and \$nil for income taxes (2018 - \$nil).

-The accompanying notes are an integral part of these consolidated financial statements.
+$\label{thm:company} \textit{The accompanying notes are an integral part of these consolidated financial statements}.$

-Notes to the Condensed Consolidated Interim Financial Statements (unaudited)
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited)

-1. CORPORATE INFORMATION AND CONTINUANCE OF OPERATIONS
+1. CORPORATE INFORMATION

 Hudson Resources Inc. (the "Company") is a publicly listed company incorporated in British Columbia on March 7, 2000.
 The Company's shares are listed on the TSX Venture Exchange under the symbol "HUD".
-The Company was incorporated on March 7, 2000 under the Company Act of the Province of British Columbia.

-The Company's head office and the registered records office are located at Suite 420 - 1639 West 2nd Ave, Vancouver, BC V6J 1H3.
+The Company was incorporated on March 7, 2000 under the Company Act of the Province of British Columbia and had a head office and registered records office located at Suite 420 - 1639 West 2nd Ave, Vancouver, BC V6J 1H3.

-The Company is in the business of developing the Qaqortorsuaq (White Mountain or Naajat) anorthosite project in Greenland.
+The Company is in the business of prospecting for, and developing, mineral resources located in Greenland and is now focused on developing the White Mountain Project (the "Project" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite mineral holding.
 It may also acquire, explore and evaluate other resource properties, and either joint venture or develop these properties further or dispose of them when the evaluation is completed.
-The Company currently holds two exploration licenses (Sarfartoq Mineral Claim and Pingasut Mineral Claim) and one exploitation license (Naajat (White Mountain or Qaqortorsuaq) Mineral Claim) in Greenland.
-As of July 17, 2017, the Company entered the development phase of its Naajat (Qaqortorsuaq) Mineral Claim.
-On July 17, 2017, the Company completed a debt funding arrangement (loan payable) with Cordiant Capital Inc. ("Cordiant") for debt financing of up to US\$13 million ("Senior Loan") and US\$9.5m ("Subordinated Loan") for the Company's White Mountain Anorthosite Project in Greenland (the "Project") through its 100% owned Greenland subsidiary, Hudson Greenland A/S.
+The Company currently holds an exploration license for its Sarfartoq Mineral Claim and an exploitation license for the Naajat resource.
+The Company entered the development phase of the White Mountain Project on July 17, 2017.
+The Company completed a funding arrangement (loan payable) with Cordiant Capital Inc. ("Cordiant") for debt financing of US\$13 million (the "Senior Loan") and US\$9.5 million (the "Subordinated Loan") for the Project through its 100% owned Greenland subsidiary, Hudson Greenland A/S. On November 26, 2018, the Company announced that it had completed construction at the White Mountain Project site and had commenced commissioning.
+Subsequent to December 31, 2018, the Company announced on February 4, 2019 that it has commenced production of its anorthosite product.